This post is part of the gRPC: the good and the bad series.

 Bad tooling

-For the longest time, when I saw that a codebase uses protobuf I find a weird script which downloads random protobuf files in super custom ways and places them in random paths and then makes a series of super complex calls to protoc.
-Only google would think not solving dependency management is the solution to dependency management.
-Google has their own extremely Google-y way of managing dependencies that us peasants can only dream of using.
+For the longest time, when I saw that a codebase uses protobuf I found a weird script that downloads random protobuf files in super custom ways and places them in random paths and then makes a series of super complex calls to protoc

 It can be (and is) better